Counting of votes in UP panchayat polls to be held on Sunday after SC's nod | Law-Order

 Directions have been issued to make arrangements for sanitiser, soap and water at the counting centres, and everyone visiting the centres will have to compulsorily wear a mask and maintain social distancing.

-Voting for the panchayat polls in Uttar Pradesh ended on April 29 with a 75-per cent voter turnout in the final phase.
+Voting for the panchayat polls in Uttar Pradesh ended on April 29 with a 75-per cent voter turnout in the fourth and final phase.

 Lakhs of candidates were in the fray for over 7.32 lakh seats in the gram panchayat wards, 58,176 in the gram panchayats, 75,852 in the kshetra panchayats and 3,050 in the zila panchayats in the statewide elections held over four phases.

-A total of 3.19 lakh candidates have been elected unopposed, the SEC informed.
+A total of 3.19 lakh candidates were elected unopposed, the SEC informed.

 The high court had asked the state government to conclude the panchayat poll process by May 25.